databrary/design/overview.md

 # Community

+## Excerpts

+A primary method by which users may share, highlight, suggest, and comment on data is through excerpts.
+These excerpts include but are not limited to publicly available excerpts allowed by sharing permissions.
+Ideally, a tag, comment, study document, or any other communication on the site should be able to link to an excerpt.
+Unless that excerpt is explicitly labeled public, the same permissions apply to the excerpt as the original object.
+An excerpt is a single time point or time range in a video object.
+Ideally these can be served directly from the original file.

 ## Tags

-Users can add *tags* or keywords to studies, acquisitions, data objects, materials, and articles.
+Users can add *tags* or keywords to studies, acquisitions, data objects, excerpts, materials, and articles.
 Tagging provides an important resource for searching and browsing.
 However, it is important to remember that the number of users will be quite small compared to many other tagging communities, and so aggregate information across may be more noisy and less reliable.
 On the other hand, tagging by users is likely to be more accurate, and so the primary concern will be tagset normalization (i.e., collapsing different tags representing identical concepts).